 - BMP (basic metabolic profile) should be ordered to look for renal failure and electrolyte disturbance (low levels of potassium, magnesium, and phosphorus).

 - Ascitic fluid SAAG (serum-ascites albumin gradient) should be calculated to assess the reason for ascites if present.

 - Screening blood tests for other causes of chronic liver disease, including viral hepatitis.

 - Endoscopy to look for esophageal varices due to portal hypertension in patients with cirrhosis.

 - A liver biopsy can lead to a definitive diagnosis in cases where the diagnosis is uncertain.
 More often than not, it is used for evaluation of severity, prognosis, staging, and treatment monitoring.
-For an accurate diagnosis of fibrosis, at least 1.5 to 2 cm long sample of liver tissue is necessary.
-Liver biopsy has a risk of complication, including life-threatening hemorrhage, so it is reserved for cases where results of a biopsy can make a difference in the treatment plan.
+For an accurate diagnosis of fibrosis, at least a 1.5 to 2 cm long sample of liver tissue is necessary.
+Liver biopsy has a risk of complication, including life-threatening hemorrhage, so it is reserved for cases where the results of a biopsy can make a difference in the treatment plan.

 Treatment / Management

 Management of alcohol liver disease depends on the extent of the disease.
 Medical Treatment